Patrowl/PatrowlEngineReverse/ENGINE_DEV.md

 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management
 ```

-Go to http://127.0.0.1:15672, `guest/guest` to visualize queues
+You can go to http://127.0.0.1:15672, `guest/guest` to visualize queues

 - Add some test tasks in rabbitMQ
   - Check `task_add.py` for OwlDNS example

-- Start your engine with `python engine.py` (in your python env & engine folder)
+- Start your engine with celery (don't forget to adapt the queue name) `celery -A tasks worker --queues=engine-OwlDNS --loglevel=info --logfile=celery.log --concurrency=2 --prefetch-multiplier=1` (in your python env & engine folder)

 Engine should consume the tasks

-## Docker build
+## Docker compose build

-You need to be at the root of the directory

-`docker build --force-rm -t engine/owldns -f owl_dns/Dockerfile .`
+`docker compose up --force-recreate --build`